gcmt/vessel.nvim/README.md

 #### preview.options

 Control how the preview popup looks.
-This options are passed directly to the `vim.api.nvim_open_win()` function.
+These options are passed directly to the `vim.api.nvim_open_win()` function.
 See `:help api-floatwin`.

 ```lua
 vessel.opt.preview.options.style = "minimal"